EngeePhased.PartitionedArray

 Details

-Weight coefficients of antenna sublattice elements given as a complex matrix N_SE by N or an array of cells 1 by N, where N is the number of antenna sublattices.
+The weighting coefficients of the antenna sublattice elements, specified as a complex matrix N_SE by N or an array of cells 1 by N, where N is the number of antenna sublattices.

 Antenna arrays can have different dimensions.
-In this case, the weight coefficients of antenna sublattices can be given in the form:
+In this case, the weighting coefficients of the antenna sublattices can be set as:

-• N_SE matrix by N, where N_SE is the number of elements in the largest antenna sublattice.
-The first Q entries in each column are the weight coefficients of antenna sublattices, where Q is the number of elements in the antenna sublattice;
+matrices N_SE by N, where N_SE is the number of elements in the largest antenna sublattice.
+The first Q entries in each column are the weighting coefficients of the antenna sublattices, where Q is the number of elements in the antenna sublattice;

-• an array of 1 by N cells.
-Each cell contains a column vector of weight coefficients for the corresponding antenna sublattice.
+array of cells 1 by N. Each cell contains a column vector of weights for the corresponding antenna sublattice.
 The column vectors have a length equal to the number of elements in the corresponding antenna sublattice.

 Dependencies